MahirAbsar/teebay_react_django/README.md

 pip install -r requirements.txt
 ```

-- Go to "backend" folder and paste the "DATABASES" dictionary mentioned below in settings.py file.
-Provide your password for the superuser set in postgres
+- Go to "backend" folder and in settings.py file, in DATABASES dictionary provide your password for the superuser set in postgres
 ```python
 cd backend